Accuracy-Efficiency Trade-Offs and Accountability in Distributed ML Systems: The Ubiquity of Accuracy-Efficiency Trade-Offs

 The trade-off at the heart of this paper is not unique to computing.
-It can be observed in a diverse range of domains, many of which are regulated in the US, including law, the economy, and public health.
-In these disciplines, efficiency often can be thought of interchangeably with speed.
-In decision theory, the time-value of information is an important concept for making choices.
-There is a cost to gathering increasingly accurate information.
-Waiting to act based on information is itself an action---one that can have potentially more negative consequences than acting earlier on imperfect information. \citet{kahneman1982uncertainty} elaborate on this idea in their well-known cognitive psychology research concerning reasoning about uncertainty.
+It can be observed in a range of domains, many of which are regulated in the US, including law, the economy, and public health.\footnote{The accuracy-efficiency trade-off is also salient in other aspects of governance, including wartime intelligence gathering.
+The ``fog of war'' concerns the inherent tension between gathering more accurate intelligence about an opponent or enemy and acting on that intelligence before it becomes stale and loses its usefulness~\cite{clausewitz1832fog}.} In these disciplines, efficiency often can be thought of interchangeably with speed.
+For example, in decision theory, the time-value of information is an important concept for making choices.
+There is a cost to gathering increasingly accurate information: Waiting to act is itself an action---one that can have more negative consequences than acting earlier on imperfect information.\footnote{\citet{kahneman1982uncertainty} elaborate on this idea in their well-known cognitive psychology research concerning reasoning about uncertainty.
 They argue that humans use various heuristics to make decisions more efficiently, often acting on biases they have due to incomplete information.
-There is a tension between taking the time to gather more information and making a more informed decision---between the speed of making a decision and the quality of information used to make it.

-\citet{sunstein2002heuristics} connects this idea directly to the potential hazards of using heuristics in legal decision-making.
-Nevertheless, he observes that heuristics are common---and necessary---in the law to obtain a suitable balance between efficient resolution and the ``best" (i.e., most accurate) adjudicative outcomes.
+There is a tension between taking the time to gather more information and making a more informed decision---between the speed of making a decision and the quality of information used to make it.} \citet{sunstein2002heuristics} connects this idea to the potential hazards of using heuristics in legal decision-making.
+Nevertheless, he observes that heuristics are common (and necessary) to obtain a suitable balance between efficient resolution and the ``best'' (i.e., most accurate) adjudicative outcomes.\footnote{Due process is perhaps the most notable, encompassing example of balancing both values in US law.} For example, a number of rules in US civil and criminal procedure---speedy trial requirements, local filing deadlines, statutes of limitations---impose time constraints for the sake of efficient case resolution; these values must be balanced against needs for thorough fact-finding and argumentation.
+The standard for preliminary injunctive relief in the US requires courts to predict whether irreparable injury will occur because of the passage of time, if relief is not granted before the (often lengthy) full resolution of a case~\cite{lichtman2002injunctive}.
+Federal Rule of Evidence 403 allows for the exclusion of relevant evidence from a court proceeding if the probative value of that evidence is substantially outweighed by a danger of undue delay.
+These and other rules promoting judicial efficiency are, in the words of Justice Oliver Wendell Holmes, ``a concession to the shortness of life''~\cite{Reeve_Dennett}---they attempt to balance between the twin goals of getting matters right and getting them done, with recognition that there is real social value to each.